Create the best bike tool kit for your home with this guide on the best bike tools for bicycle maintenance and repair.

 There's all sorts of ways you can remove a bicycle tire from a wheel, but dedicated tire levers make the job a lot easier!
 They are commonly sold in pairs or threes (I prefer three for the stiffer bike touring tires I use).

-Typically made from a strong, solid plastic, they also have a small hook to aid in the process of removing the bike tire from the wheel.
+Typically made from a strong, solid plastic, a good tire lever also has a small hook to aid in the process of removing the bike tire from the wheel.

 Buy a set for your home bicycle workshop, and keep another in your bike saddlebag along with a spare inner tube for when you're riding.